hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.account.md

 | ------------------------------ | ------------------------------ |
 | HoodieAccountLocalChangesError | There are local changes that could not be synced |

-Before signing out a user, Hoodie pushes all local changes to the user's databases.
-If that fails because the Server cannot be reached or the user's session is invalid, **signOut()** fails and rejects with an **HoodieAccountLocalChangesError** error.
-To enforce a signout despite eventual data loss, you can pass **{ignoreLocalChanges: true}** as the options argument.
+Before signing out a user, Hoodie pushes all local changes to the user's server-side database.
+If that fails because the server cannot be reached, or because the user's session is invalid, **signOut()** fails and rejects with an **HoodieAccountLocalChangesError** error.
+To enforce a signout despite eventual data loss, you can pass **{ignoreLocalChanges: true}** in the options argument.

 #### Example